markjlyon/spaceopera/EPISODES.md

 The Hector rendezvous with a contact at the Pegasus Redoubt about a rumor involving what could be a USC Battlecruiser, while the Ajax explores the Djinn Star Cluster.

 ### Episode 01x07 - I'll Take Those To Go
-The Ajax and Hector receive a world level distress call when returning from reconnaissance at the Drago-Kadzai and Sabra border, and the Atalanta begins its diplomatic tour,  while the Battlecruiser Celestia explores the Djinn Star Cluster to test her refits and repairs.
+The Ajax and Hector receive a world level distress call when returning from reconnaissance at the Drago-Kadzai and Sabra border, the Atalanta begins its diplomatic tour,  while the Battlecruiser Celestia explores the Djinn Star Cluster to test her refits and repairs.

 ### Episode 01x08 - One Man's Illness
 The Atalanta and Prophitess embark on a good will mission, but with the clock ticking and prices rising can they make it in time?
 The Hector is out of service and undergoes several needed upgrades.